You may wonder, “Why do I need a good credit score?”

 A bigger income causes your debt-to-income ratio to decrease.
 This helps make a favorable impression on lenders when a borrower is about to receive a salary increase or a large bonus.
 Getting a raise may even put you in a position to apply for a larger loan amount.

 Don’t close a credit card account simply because you don’t use the card.
 Even if you aren’t using credit on unused cards, the available credit counts toward lowering your credit utilization ratio mentioned in Tip #8.
 So, as a strategy on how to improve your credit score, keep those accounts open!

 Having a nest egg to fall back on is a good idea.
 Instead of maxing out your credit cards when unforeseen expenses crop up, you can dip into savings.
 Start building up this account as soon as possible.
 Even if you can only contribute $25-$50 a month, that’s a place to start.

 Camino Financial Small Business Loans Help You Build Credit

-Camino Financial doesn’t require collateral and we have limited restrictions on fund usage.
+Camino Financial doesn’t require collateral, and we have limited restrictions on fund usage.
 We also are more flexible and have fewer requirements than traditional banks.
-Read this brief summary for a more thorough explanation of how our loans work.
+Read this summary for a more thorough explanation of how our loans work.

 In addition to applying for a Camino Financial small business loan, you can follow the 15 easy tips above on how to improve your credit score.
 You’ll boost your credit score in record time and be closer to achieving your financial goals for you and your business.